RickWayne1125/RickWayne1125.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Or you can just call me Ricky :sunglasses:
+subtitle: Or you can just call me Ricky

 profile:
   align: right